Kentik - Network Observability

 Network Topology in the Cloud

-Along similar lines, when networks consist partly or completely of cloud-based infrastructure, network topologies should allow teams to understand how the architecture of the network and the arrangement of nodes within it maps onto cloud infrastructure.
+When networks consist wholly or partly of cloud-based infrastructure, network topologies should allow teams to understand how the architecture of the network and the arrangement of nodes within it maps onto cloud infrastructure.
 They should identify which networks link cloud regions or data centers and the paths that network traffic could take when traveling between different physical locations, both within the same cloud or between clouds.

 Discovering Network Topologies